truenas/documentation/content/en/hub/initial-setup/storage/encryption.md

 ### File Transfer

 The first method is to use `rsync` or other file transfer mechanisms (`scp`, `cp`, `sftp`, `ftp`, `rdiff-backup`) to copy the data between the pools.

+{{% alert title=Warning color=warning %}}
-Transferring your ACLs can be done with `getfacl` and `setfacl` if the chosen transfer method does not preserve ACLs.
+Transfering your files in this method will not preserve file ACLs.
+{{% /alert %}}

 ### ZFS Send and Receive

 The second method is to use ZFS send/receive commands.

 {{% alert title=Warning color=warning %}}
 The following is an example walkthrough.
 It is not an exact step-by-step guide for all situations.
 Research ZFS [send](https://openzfs.github.io/openzfs-docs/man/8/zfs-send.8.html)/[receive](https://openzfs.github.io/openzfs-docs/man/8/zfs-receive.8.html) before attempting this.
 There are many edge cases that cannot be covered by a simple example.
+{{% /alert %}}

+{{% alert title=Warning color=warning %}}
+Do not delete your GELI dataset until you have verified you have successfully migrated the data.
+Failure to do so may result in data loss.
 {{% /alert %}}

 Legend: